 Study and take a note of the route ahead of event day.
 It isn’t unheard of for direction signs to have been removed.
 Even the best modern instruments can fail, or even suggest going the wrong way.
 And don’t simply rely on following other riders, because they may be lost too.
 (There’s even the chance that the cyclists you’re following aren’t even riding the same event!)

-Also, have a look at our videos on how to prepare for your first sportive.
+Have a look at our videos on how to prepare for your first sportive.